EddyTheCo/Esterv.Crypto.NFTWallet/README.md

 # [NftMinter](https://eddytheco.github.io/NftMinter/index.html)

+**To be able to use the application a small payment of SMR has to be performed.**

 This repo produce an application that can mint NFTs on networks of IOTA with stardust protocol.

 In order to use the application one needs to set the address of the node to connect.